parsampsh/adminx/doc/08_access_api.md

 ```

 ## remove_permission_from_group
-this method removes a permssion from group.
+This method removes a permssion from group.

 ```php
 $group = \Adminx\Models\Group::find($x);
 \Adminx\Access::remove_permission_from_group($group, 'the-permission');
 ```

-now, that group has NOT `the-permission`.
+Now, that group has NOT `the-permission`.

 ---